-Aluminum – A handle made of aluminum, these are the lightest weight of all metal handles.
+Aluminum – Handles made of aluminum are the lightest weight for metal handles.

-Stainless Steel – A handle made of stainless steel – doesn’t tarnish like brass, however it is the heaviest of all metal handles.
+Stainless Steel – Handles made of stainless steel don’t tarnish like brass.
+However, it is the heaviest of all metal handles.

-Plastic – A handle partially or completely made of plastic and plastic composite materials.
-Usually lighter than most non-aluminum metal handles, and engineering advancements allow for swivel and dual action (swivel and pivot) handles to be made out of mostly plastic parts.
+Plastic – Handles partially or entirely made of plastic and plastic composite materials are usually lighter than most non-aluminum metal handles.
+Advancements in engineering allow for swivel, and dual-action (swivel and pivot) handles, to be made out of mostly plastic parts.

-Brass – A handle made of brass, lighter than stainless steel, however it will discolor over time.
+Brass – Handles made of brass are lighter than stainless steel.
+However, it will discolor over time.
 This is normal.

 Swivel – Handles with a swivel head can be moved left or right to accommodate oddly shaped glass, or to make some pole work easier.

-Clipless – A handle that can be made of aluminum, brass, stainless steel or plastic and that uses a squeegee channel that requires no end clips to hold in the rubber.
-Identified by “gripping points” on the lower jaw of the
+Clipless – A handle that can be made of aluminum, brass, stainless steel, or plastic and that uses a squeegee channel that requires no end clips to hold the rubber — identified by “gripping points” on the lower jaw of the handle.

 Deep Reach – A handle with an extended neck area that allows for easier finishing of the window on the squeegee stroke when facing extra deep sills and ledges.

-Sizes – There is a range of squeegee channel sizes and your choice will depend on window size.
-The normal range of a squeegee channels is from 8 inches to 36 inches and everywhere in between.
+Sizes – There is a range of squeegee channel sizes, and your choice will depend on window size.
+The average range of squeegee channels is from 8 inches to 36 inches and everywhere in between.
 Choices vary by brand.

 Wide Body – A handle specifically designed to accommodate wider (girth not length) squeegee channels.
-Usually accomplished by using longer screws and nuts to attach the lower jaw to the handle head.
+This is usually accomplished by using longer screws and nuts to attach the lower jaw to the handle head.

 Dog-Eared – A handle that has the corners turned in towards the rubber.
 This is a secondary change many window cleaners perform and enjoy.
 They do this because they like the way the channel holds the rubber down onto the window while cleaning.
 We recently reached out to our window-cleaning peers to see what they deemed as the most useful handle characteristic in residential and commercial situations, as well as some general thoughts about squeegees and channels.
 This is what they had to say.

-Squeegees indeed have many characteristics to choose from.
-But when you are able to understand the practicality of each, it is easier to understand why you may or may not want said handle trait.
+Squeegees indeed have many characteristics from which to choose.
+But when you are able to understand the practicality of each, it’s easier to understand why you may or may not want a specific handle trait.
 Ready for more information about Squeegees?
 Click Here.
 See some characteristics we didn’t include?
-Add them in the comment section below, with a description and purpose, and we will add them into this post!
+Add them in the comment section below, with a description and purpose, and we will add them to this post!